getsolus/help-center-docs/software/desktop-environments/en.md

 ## Plasma

-Solus will offer the KDE Plasma desktop environment / experience in the next coming release.
-Plasma is a powerful and highly customizable desktop environment built with Qt and the KDE framework.
-It is recommend to use the ISO but until then, you can try it right now by running the following command:
+Solus offers the KDE Plasma desktop environment / experience, which is a powerful and highly customizable desktop environment built with Qt and the KDE framework.
+KDE Plasma can be installed by running the following command:

 ``` bash
 sudo eopkg install -c desktop.kde.core